pulp-platform/snitch_cluster/docs/index.md

 ## Documentation

-The documentation is built from the latest master and hosted at github pages: [https://pulp-platform.github.io/snitch](https://pulp-platform.github.io/snitch).
+The documentation is built from the latest master and hosted at github pages: [https://pulp-platform.github.io/snitch_cluster](https://pulp-platform.github.io/snitch_cluster).

 ## About this Repository

-This repository is developed as a monorepo, external dependencies are "vendored-in" and checked in.
-Keeping it a monolithic repository helps to keep the hardware dependencies under control and enables precise snapshotting (invaluable when you are taping-out chips).
+The original repository [https://github.com/pulp-platform/snitch](https://github.com/pulp-platform/snitch) was developed as a monorepo where external dependencies are "vendored-in" and checked in.
+For easier integration into heterogeneous systems with other PULP Platform IPs, the original repo was archived.
+This new repository [https://github.com/pulp-platform/snitch_cluster](https://github.com/pulp-platform/snitch_cluster) handles depenencies with [Bender](https://github.com/pulp-platform/bender) and has a couple of repositories as submodules.
+The Occamy System part of the original repository is being moved to its own repository [https://github.com/pulp-platform/occamy](https://github.com/pulp-platform/occamy).

 ## Licensing